PANCE Blueprint EENT (6%)

 • Middle ear effusion (MEE)Fluid in the middle ear cavity; MEE occurs in both AOM and otitis media with effusion (OME)

-• Acute otitis mediaAcute bacterial infection of middle ear fluid (also called suppurative otitis media)
+• Acute otitis mediaAcute bacterial infection of the middle ear fluid (also called suppurative otitis media)

 • Otitis media with effusion (OME)Middle ear fluid that is not infected; also called serous, secretory, or nonsuppurative otitis media.
 OME frequently precedes the development of AOM or follows its resolution.
 OME is very common in young children.
 About 90% of children have OME at some time before school age, most often between ages 6 months and 4 years